German Shepherd Now

 That distinction matters more than most owners realize.
 A formula can look perfect on paper and still cause loose stools or poor nutrient absorption in practice.
 Feeding trials catch those problems before the food reaches your dog’s bowl.
 Paper formulations do not.
 It is one of the reasons veterinary nutritionists tend to favor brands that invest in trial-based validation over brands that rely solely on recipe math.

 Purina also employs over 500 scientists and nutritionists across its research facilities and funds studies at veterinary universities including Cornell, UC Davis, and Colorado State.
 You can explore their published work through the Purina Institute.
-Whether you like the brand or not, the depth of research backing these formulas is hard to match at this price point.
+Whatever your view of Big Pet Food in general, the depth of published research backing these formulas is more or less unmatched at this price point.

-The other piece worth knowing about is the probiotic.
-Every Pro Plan formula includes a live strain — Bacillus coagulans GBI-30 — added after the cooking process.
+The other piece worth knowing is the probiotic.
+At the time of writing, every Pro Plan formula includes a live strain called Bacillus coagulans GBI-30, added after the cooking process.
 This is a spore-forming bacterium that survives heat and stomach acid, meaning it actually reaches the gut intact.
 For Shepherds, a breed commonly associated with sensitive digestion, that is a meaningful addition rather than a label gimmick.
+Formulations change, so always check the current label.

 Pro Plan has over 160 formulas.
 That number is overwhelming, but for Shepherd owners only a handful deserve serious consideration.
 Here is how to narrow it down.

 Large Breed Adult (Chicken & Rice) is the default starting point for healthy adult dogs.
-It runs 26% protein and 12% fat with added glucosamine for joint support.
+At the time of writing, it runs about 26% protein and 12% fat with added glucosamine for joint support.
 Straightforward and well-priced.
+Formulations change, so always check the current label.

 Sensitive Skin & Stomach (Salmon & Rice) is what most Shepherd owners reach for when digestion is an issue.
-Salmon as the first ingredient, no corn, wheat, or soy.
+Salmon as the first ingredient, and the formula is designed to avoid common irritants.
 Many owners on breed forums report noticeably firmer stools within two to three weeks.
 If your dog has chronic loose stools or itchy skin, this formula is a reasonable first step before pursuing a full veterinary workup.
+For more options, see our sensitive stomach food guide.

 Sport 30/20 (All Life Stages) is built for working and highly active dogs.
 At 30% protein and 20% fat, it suits Shepherds training daily in protection sports or burning through calories faster than the average house dog.
-Not a fit for dogs with a more relaxed lifestyle.
-The calorie density will lead to weight gain.
+Not a fit for dogs with a more relaxed lifestyle, though — the calorie density will lead to weight gain.

 Not sure where to start?
 Large Breed Adult for healthy dogs, Sensitive Skin & Stomach if digestion is a concern.
 If you are dealing with a dog that has both joint issues and stomach sensitivity, there is no single Pro Plan formula that covers both perfectly.
 In that case, combining the Sensitive formula with a standalone joint supplement is the approach many owners take.